87thstdev/pgvctrl/readme.rst

 - Different (orange) - The sql file has been applied to the database, but the file has been altered/updated.
 - Missing (red) - The file had been applied to the database, but was removed from the version.

--timer-on/-timer-off: Turn executions timer on/off for -apply, -applyff, -pulldata, -pushdata, -dump-database and -restore:
+-timer-on/-timer-off: Turn executions timer on/off for -apply, -applyff, -pulldata, -pushdata, -dump and -restore:
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 .. code-block::